 - 2 But I Have a Lot of Education, Dave, Surely That’s Worth Something?

-- 5 As my TI at Lackland AFB used to say, many many years ago, “Well, aw no shit, troop”.
+- 3 As my TI at Lackland AFB used to say, many years ago, when a young trainee did something dumb, “Well, aw no shit, troop”.
 What Did You Expect?

 Earning an Income in the Philippines.